Nationalism in the Middle Ages

-Several scholars of nationalism support the existence of nationalism in the Middle Ages (mainly in Europe).
-This school of thought differs from modernism, which suggests that nationalism developed after the late 18th century and the French Revolution.
+Several scholars of nationalism support the existence of nationalism in the Middle Ages, mainly in Europe.
+This school of thought differs from modernism, the predominant school of thought on nationalism, which suggests that nationalism developed largely after the late 18th century and the French Revolution.
 Theories on the existence of nationalism in the Middle Ages may belong to the general paradigms of ethnosymbolism and primordialism (perennialism).